This post is the third installment in a multi-part series on the evolution of mammal-like reptiles.

 Three major groups of mammals carried over into the Paleocene from the Cretaceous period.

 The placenta is a complicated mammalian tissue that serves as the interface between the maternal uterine wall and the developing fetus.
 It anchors the fetus to the uterus, supplies the growing embryo with oxygen and nutrients and eliminates the metabolic waste produced by it.
 It also acts as an important endocrine organ.
 Placenta-bearing mammals probably emerged around the middle of the Mesozoic and are represented today by over 5000 species, from elephants to humans to bats.
 These animals display a long gestation period and give birth to well- developed live young.
-Early placental mammals in the fossil record are recognized on the basis of certain shared features of the teeth, jaws, leg bones, foot bones and ankle joints (the presence or absence of a soft organ like the placenta cannot, after all, be used as a diagnostic tool when working with fossils).
+Early placental mammals in the fossil record are recognized on the basis of certain shared features of the teeth, jaws, leg bones, foot bones and ankle joints (naturally, the presence or absence of a soft organ like the placenta cannot be used as a diagnostic tool when working with fossils).

-The marsupials also arose in the Mesozoic and persisted into the modern world – though their contribution to the present-day range of mammalian diversity is meager compared to that of placental mammals (there are a total of only 343 known marsupial species, mostly distributed in Australia and South America).
+The Marsupial clade also arose in the Mesozoic and managed to persist into the modern world – though its contribution to the present-day range of mammalian diversity is meager compared to that of placental mammals (there are a total of only 343 known marsupial species, mostly distributed in Australia and South America).
 Marsupials are popularly thought of as ‘pouched animals’ – in fact, the very name comes from the latin word for pouch, marsupium – but only 50% of living marsupial species actually possess a permanent pouch.
 Marsupials can more properly be distinguished from their placental counterparts on the basis of their reproductive cycle: Marsupials possess only a rudimentary placenta, with limited nutrient and oxygen exchanging capabilities.
 They have short gestation periods and give birth to tiny, incompletely developed young.
 The younglings are nursed on breast milk for an extended period of time (the lactation period far exceeds the gestation period).
 Subtle features of the upper and lower molars, in addition to the total number of molars in each jaw, also distinguish marsupials from placental mammals.
 Marsupials generally have lower metabolic rates, slower rates of postnatal growth and smaller brain dimensions than placentals of comparable size.

 Adding to the mammalian diversity of the late cretaceous was a group of primitive, essentially rodent-like mammals called the Multituberculates.
 The clinical-sounding name refers to the fact that each cheek tooth in the jaws of these animals bore multiple rows of tiny cusps (bumps) or “tubercules” that operated against similar counter-rows in the opposite jaw.
 Like modern rodents, they bore a pair of enlarged shearing incisors at the front of each jaw.
 In terms of geological longevity, it could be argued that they were the most successful mammalian order of all time, lasting for a span of over 120 million years.
 Marsupials and Placental mammals are much more closely related to one another than either is to the Multituberculates.
-Judging from the structure of the pelvis, it seems very likely that Multituberculates gave birth to immature, live young rather than laying eggs.
+Judging from the structure of the pelvis, it seems very likely that Multituberculates gave birth to immature, live young rather than laying eggs like their reptillian forebears.
 Unlike the marsupials and placental mammals of the Mesozoic, the Multituberculates left behind no living descendants.

 It is worth mentioning here that a group of primitive egg-laying mammals, the monotremes, also made it into the Paleocene.
 They are represented today by just one species of Platypus and four species of Echidna.